Apartments, Houses and Condos for Rent in Bangkok

 Single homes at Nichada Thani are some of the most expensive houses to rent in Bangkok.
 Just outside the compound there are several apartment buildings and townhouse developments with facilities.

 Shopping and entertainment facilities are more limited than in the central areas and commuting to downtown Bangkok can be time consuming.
 (Rent a Bangkok Apartment - Detailed Location Information)

 Bangkok Apartment Rental Research

-Six projects comprising 111 units were under construction, all in the Sukhumvit area with completion dates ranging between Q4 2020 and Q3 2021.
-As a result, total apartment supply in downtown Bangkok was forecasted to increase to 9,799 units by the end of 2020; an increase of 0.6% Q-o-Q and 1.5% Y-o-Y. By the end of 2021, total apartment supply in downtown Bangkok was forecasted to be at 9,872 units; a 0.7% increase from the current supply of 9,743 units.
+Six projects comprising 118 units were under construction, all in the Sukhumvit area with completion dates ranging between Q2 2021 and Q1 2022.
+By the end of 2021, total apartment supply in downtown Bangkok was forecasted to be at 9,854 units; a forecasted increase of 0.8% over current supply.

 Typical Terms to Rent a Bangkok Apartment